isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 <p style="margin-left: 40px">(c) Third, the conducting or commencing of multiple or successive court proceedings, which the person knows or ought to have known are manifestly groundless or without foundation.</p>

 {:start="25"}
 25.&nbsp;Deceiving the court, abusing the court process by filing baseless claims for an improper purpose, or launching multiple baseless court proceedings – these are acts of abuse that are clearly egregious, and which cannot be condoned.
 These are also acts which would already fall within the current section 3(1)(e) of the AOJPA, as acts which interfere with the administration of justice.
 Our amendments therefore do not change the current legal standard.
-Rather, they provide clearer signposting in setting out the types of conduct that would amount to contempt of court.&nbsp;
+Rather, they provide clearer signposting in setting out the types of conduct that would amount to contempt of court.

 <p style="margin-left: 40px"><b><u>(B) New Section 3(7): Persons who cause or abet such conduct will also be liable for contempt of court</u></b></p>

 {:start="26"}
-26.&nbsp;We have also considered that there may also be persons who are causing or abetting others to engage in the contemptuous conduct before our courts.&nbsp;
+26.&nbsp;We have also considered that there may also be persons who are causing or abetting others to engage in the contemptuous conduct before our courts.

 {:start="27"}
-27.&nbsp;The usual levers of striking out and costs orders will not deter them, as they are not involved in the court proceedings.&nbsp;
+27.&nbsp;The usual levers of striking out and costs orders will not deter them, as they are not involved in the court proceedings.

 {:start="28"}
-28.&nbsp;To deter such behaviour, Clause 2(d) of the Bill provides that persons who cause or abet egregious abuse of our court process as provided for under the new section 3(1)(da) and (db) will also be liable for contempt.&nbsp;
+28.&nbsp;To deter such behaviour, Clause 2(d) of the Bill provides that persons who cause or abet egregious abuse of our court process as provided for under the new section 3(1)(da) and (db) will also be liable for contempt.

 <p style="margin-left: 40px"><b><u>(C) Proposals have been carefully scoped</u></b></p>